 MORE

 Run the B.E.A.R.D.
-(Building Endurance and Running Dreams) 5K/10K this March in honor of fellow runner, Scott Green, a.k.a the Bearded Runner.
+(Building Endurance and Running Dreams) 5K/10K in honor of fellow runner, Scott Green, a.k.a the Bearded Runner.
 Scott was diagnosed in 2023 with Stage 4 Colon Cancer that has metastasized to the liver, abdominal wall, lungs, left hip and most recently, the skull and soft tissue around the right eye.
 Scott loves the running community in Kansas City and has always done what he can to improve it, from volunteering at races to just being a friendly face at group runs and sharing the BeardedRunner discount code.
 While enduring his chemo and radiation treatments, Scott continued to stay active and on March 10, 2024, Scott accomplished his goal of 300 lifetime races at the inaugural B.E.A.R.D.
 5K/10K.

 B.E.A.R.D.
 5K/10K is more than just a race — it’s a celebration of resilience and the power of community.
 Join as we honor Scott and celebrate the lives of all those affected by cancer.
 With its scenic 5K course and electrifying atmosphere, this event promises to be an unforgettable experience that combines passion, fitness, and memories that will stay with you long after the finish line.